vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 - Integration of istioctl with the pipeline.Pipeline running it required cluster-admin permission.
-- Integration of some security vulnerability tooling with the pipeline, which ensures that there is no security vulnerability before installing istio.
+- Integration of some security vulnerability tooling with the pipeline, which ensures that there is no security vulnerability before installing Istio.

 ### Conformant with Security Vulnerability